-Fujifilm X10 versus Fujifilm X100
+Fujifilm X10 vs X100

 The Fujifilm X10 and the Fujifilm FinePix X100 are two digital cameras that were officially introduced, respectively, in September 2011 and September 2010.
-Both the X10 and the X100 are fixed lens compact cameras that are based on a 2/3 (X10) and an APS-C sensor.
-The X10 has a resolution of 12 megapixel, whereas the X100 provides 12.2 MP.
+Both the X10 and the X100 are fixed lens compact cameras that are based on a 2/3 (X10) and an APS-C (X100) sensor.
+The X10 has a resolution of 12 megapixels, whereas the X100 provides 12.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100 is notably larger (15 percent) than the Fujifilm X10.
 Moreover, the X100 is markedly heavier (27 percent) than the X10.
 In this context, it is worth noting that neither the X10 nor the X100 are weather-sealed.

-|Fujifilm X10»||117 mm||70 mm||57 mm||350 g||270||no||2011||599||discont.||check|
+|Fujifilm X10»||117 mm||70 mm||57 mm||350 g||270||n||Sep 2011||599||Fujifilm X10|

-|Fujifilm X100 (⇒ lft)||126 mm||75 mm||54 mm||445 g||300||no||2010||1,199||discont.||check|
+|Fujifilm X100«||126 mm||75 mm||54 mm||445 g||300||n||Sep 2010||1,199||Fujifilm X100|

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tent to lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.